New pumping station up and running in Eastampton

 EASTAMPTON >> Mount Holly Municipal Utilities executive director Robert Maybury has announced the new Lennar Pumping Station at Smithville Greene here went online Jan.
 25.

-“The Lennar Pump station No. 203 expands sewer infrastructure, allowing the Moly Holly Municipal Utilities Authority to continue to provide increased sanitary sewer service that benefits Eastampton Township,” said Maybury.
+“The Lennar Pump station No. 203 expands sewer infrastructure, allowing the Mount Holly Municipal Utilities Authority to continue to provide increased sanitary sewer service that benefits Eastampton Township,” said Maybury.

 The pumping station is located at the Venue at Smithville Greene, which will host 452 active adult residential units, a club house and over 15,000 square feet of commercial property when completed.
 The Lennar station will be able to process almost 100,000 gallons per day and was constructed by Pikeland Construction of Phoenixville, Pa.